Using Eye Exams to Predict and Prevent Stroke

 Working with UHealth stroke neurologists, Dr. Lam and other Bascom Palmer ophthalmologists developed guidelines to better diagnose and treat eye strokes or those at risk due to poor eye circulation.
 When an ophthalmologist diagnoses a potential treatable problem, the patient is referred to an interventional neurosurgeon.
 This specialist will then consider administering a “clot busting” injection to ward off a stroke.
 The guidelines recommend referring patients for treatment within eight hours of diagnosis.

 “Ophthalmologists are great at identifying eye problems, but we must take the next step and refer patients for visual circulatory problems that are potentially treatable or may increase the chance for a stroke of the brain.
 These guidelines will increase awareness among physicians and educate our residents-in-training about the connection between eye and brain strokes.
 Coordinating our efforts with UHealth stroke experts improves patient care, which is our ultimate goal,” Dr. Lam says.

-Researchers are also studying the link between retinal blood vessels and neurologic disorders such as Alzheimer’s, Parkinson’s, and multiple sclerosis diseases.
+Researchers are studying the relationship between diseases like Alzheimer’s, Parkinson’s, and multiple sclerosis and retinal blood vessels.
 “There are published reports, including some from Dr. Hong Jiang at Bascom Palmer, which demonstrate that changes in the eye are related to the changes in the brain.
 The body is all connected, which is why ophthalmologists need to build bridges with other specialties,” Dr. Lam says.

 Nancy Moreland is a contributing writer for UMiami Health News.
 She has written for several major health care systems and the Centers for Disease Control and Prevention.
 Her writing also appears in the Chicago Tribune.